resource-watch/slate/source/includes/api/_geostore.md

 ## Create Geostore

-You can create a geostore from 4 different ways:
+You can create a geostore in 4 different ways:

 ### With a Geojson